assetvault/intoken-dapp/README.md

 *  **Inbot Mediator Gateway**

 Serves and operates intro workflows.
-Contains transparently our business logics of rewarding ambassadors (and discouraging dishonest actors) for making introductions in terms of INT tokens and INS crypto-securities.
+Contains transparently our business logics of rewarding ambassadors (and discouraging dishonest actors) for making introductions in terms of IN tokens and INS crypto-securities.

 ## Contract Addresses